 We love how waves and soft fringe bring out the lowlights in Alexis Bledel's hair.
-Kimble agrees: "Waves in a mid-length haircut give a lot of body and texture to the hair and adds a lot of style."
-Long layers and a bit of product like Kim Kimble Sea Spray ($32) will add a bit of texture and body to hair.
+Kimble agrees: "Waves in a mid-length haircut give a lot of body and texture to the hair and [add] a lot of style."
+Long layers and a bit of product like Verb Sea Spray ($20) will help achieve this look.

 Miley Cyrus plays up her wavy texture with this adorable mid-length haircut with face-framing fringe.
 She gives her look a little rock star edge by keeping her roots dark to contrast her platinum blonde.
 Play up your own wavy texture while also leaving hair soft and shiny with Oribe Curl Gloss ($42).